HWal/HWSocketStation/README.md

 Required software
 -----------------
-The sketch "WebSocketServer_RemoteStation.ino", the necessary COM/serial driver, and Arduino libraries (see below).
+The sketch "WebSocketServer_RemoteStation.ino", the COM/serial driver for the USB to serial chip, and the necessary Arduino libraries (see below).

 Get started (Windows 10)
 ------------------------